Man performing Tai Chi on a beach

 The class content will be aimed at children.
 A family member or guardian is welcome to join the class with their child to learn together.

-Michaelmas term Chinese classes for the family
+Lent term Chinese classes for the family

 Time: Wednesdays, 4.30-5.30pm